When David Sun needs a cheap ticket, he Googles it. When James Pillow wants to fly somewhere, he doesn’t.

 Read more “For disabled fliers, TSA adds insult to injury”

 When Brittany Laughlin needed to fly from Chicago to San Francisco last month, she tried something new.
 Instead of visiting an online travel agency or an airline Web site, she headed over to Google Flight Search, the newest and most controversial travel site to launch since Orbitz opened its doors a decade ago.

 Conventional wisdom says most airfare searches start at an online travel agency or airline website.
-But the conventional wisdom could be wrong.

 Just a few days before the busy holiday travel period, the Transportation Security Administration has decided to change the rules of flying – again.